eewpw/eewpw/README.md

   1) **With bundled Redis** (`docker-compose.yml`)
   2) **Using an external Redis** (`docker-no-redis-compose.yml`), e.g., your own local/remote Redis.

+> **With bundled Redis**: This is the default mode for all scripts.
+In this mode, we pull both dashboard and backend containers, plus the Redis container.
+Probably, this mode is the case for most of the end users.

+> **Using an external Redis**: In this mode, you already had the redis container (`eewpw-redis`).
+This is more practical especially at the development stage.
+Then runtime environment is slightly adjusted to avoid URL overrides and permission related crashes.
+In this mode, scripts should be specifically notified which docker-compose is used.

 > For platform and architecture compatibility, see [Appendix: Platform Compatibility](#platform-compatibility).

 ---